-Tips on how to keep chickens cool in the extreme heat of summer.
+Hot temperatures are not good for chickens so finding tips on how to keep chickens cool in the extreme heat of summer is a great idea.

 How To Keep Your Chickens Cool In The Summer Heat

 Let’s go over a few tips that you can start using right now.
 Simple things that will have a big impact on how your chickens are fairing in the warmer temperatures.